rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 adding important features such as collision layers, composite colliders, one-way platforms, and an efficient collision broadphase.

-In other words, this means ship-to-ship collisions a are finally happening.
+In other words, this means ship-to-ship collisions are finally happening.
 This was previously tricky, since ships are a combination of box colliders when colliding with each other and bevy_ecs_tilemap colliders (when colliding with the player).

 One part of the broadphase implementation was split out into a new crate, [bevy_sparse_grid_2d].
-It provides a simple and convenient way to query for entities that share one or more grid cells based on their axis aligned bounding box (AABB).
+It provides a simple and convenient way to query for entities that share one or more grid cells based on their axis-aligned bounding box (AABB).

 Read more about Cargo Space's physics in [the long and detailed blog